Merzasphor/MWSE/docs/source/types/tes3magicEffect.md

 ### `hasContinuousVFX`

-Access to the base flag that determines if this effect's VFX continuously plays.
+Access to the base flag that determines if this effect's VFX continuously plays for the full duration of the spell, rather than occuring once on hit.

 **Returns**: